Zhou130160/TaoZhou-VSRmodel-Evaluation123/README.md

 # TaoZhou-VSRmodel-Evaluation
-First we need to explain what the uploaded file represents.
+We need to explain what the uploaded file represents.
 1. The three .pth files represent the three models trained
 2. The .yml file represents the parameters of the training model
 3. The .zip file represents the composite video of the frame after super-resolution of the model